| As the second witness was leaving,

 up a list of guests to be interviewed, and Lord Fingolfin had

-already agreed to take Aragorn and Arwen on a brief aerial tour
+already agreed to take Aragorn and Arwen on a brief tour of the

-"We will be accompanied by King Elessar's own guards and
+aerial city.
+"We shall be accompanied both by King Elessar's

-we shall also be escorted by some of Haldir's border guards,"
+own guards and by some of Haldir's border guards," said Fingolfin.

-"What will happen tonight?" asked Eowyn, as they strolled
+"What happens tonight?" asked Eowyn, as they strolled

 along the walkway towards the guest quarters.